Alex-935/Java-Practice/README.md

 - shoppingCart: Calculates the total price of an item given the price and quantity.

+- slotMachine.java: Lets you bet money on slots and you receive a payout if you match 2 or more symbols in a row.
+Feel free to withdraw your balance at any time. £100 starting balance, and remember, always gamble responsibly.

 - telephone.java: Prints out an old-style telephone.

 - temperatureConverter.java: Converts from celcius to fahrenheit and vice versa for a given temperature.